 Starting in the 2014 edition of the Donor-Advised Fund Report, National Philanthropic Trust compiled a larger file covering more donor-advised fund sponsors.
 In this edition, the data are again compiled from that larger file.

-- For this 2016 edition, NPT reviewed 1,016 organizations.
-These include the largest programs in all major categories — 48 national programs, 608 Community Foundations (CFs) and 360 Single-Issue Charities.
+For this 2016 edition, NPT reviewed 979 organizations that reported at least $1 in assets over the period 2012 through 2016.
+These include the largest programs in all major categories — 49 national programs, 594 Community Foundations (CFs) and 336 Single-Issue Charities.
+Of these in the historical file back to 2007, some have closed.

 Payout from donor-advised funds is calculated to resemble how the Foundation Center estimates the grant payout rate for private foundations.